Games-only app stores: what Skich and Onside mean for publishers

 Are games-only app stores worth it for a small studio?

 For the right title, yes.
 The curated, discovery-led model gives a mid-tier game a realistic shot at visibility that App Store search rarely offers, and the lower commission helps.
-The caveats are that you must invest in store merchandising to use the discovery surface, and you must model the Core Technology Fee.
+The caveats are that you must invest in store merchandising to use the discovery surface, and you must model Apple’s core-technology charge in whichever form applies to you.
 It is a poor fit if you were hoping to list and forget.

 Will more games-only stores appear in 2026 and beyond?